The Parable of Lazarus and the Rich Man does NOT support Hell, though this scripture is commonly used as a 'proof text'.

 • Q. What were his ‘torments’?
 A. His torments were the realization that he was about to lose his life in the fire, not that he would be ‘spending eternity in Hell.’
 (Based on all the Biblical texts about the state of the dead explained in this document.)

 • Q. Can those who wind up in Hell really see their loved ones on ‘the other side’?
-A. No. When their execution is completed by God, the dead will be forever unconscious and unable to see, hear, etc. (See Jeremiah 51:39, 57) In this parable, the Rich Man apparently was on death row awaiting his final execution in the Lake of Fire.
+A. No. Once their execution is completed by God, the dead will be forever unconscious and unable to see, hear, etc. (See Jeremiah 51:39, 57).
+The dead know nothing, are unconscious and will be erased from history, forgotten forever.
+In this parable, the Rich Man apparently was on death row awaiting his final execution in the Lake of Fire.

 • Q. Why weren’t there many others there also?
-A. This is a parable Jesus used to validate the Old Testament as well as the New (it’s in the phrase ‘Moses and the Prophets’ (OT) and ‘rose from the dead’ (NT).
+A. This is a parable Jesus used to validate the Old Testament as well as the New (it’s in the phrase ‘Moses and the Prophets’ (the Old Testament) and ‘rose from the dead’ (Jesus in the New Testament).
+No others are really required to complete Jesus' purposes for the parable.

 • Q. Were the ‘evil things’ now being suffered by the Rich Man the same things he had dished out to the beggar Lazarus?
-A. No, but in this parable he was being tormented with the prospect of being judged unworthy of life, i.e. he was being tormented by the thought of his second death.
+A. Probably not, but in this parable he was being tormented with the prospect of being judged unworthy of life, i.e. he was being tormented by the thought of his second and permanent death.
 (Mentioned in Revelation 2:11, 20:6, 14, and 21:8)

 • Q. What is the 'great gulf fixed'?
 A. I think this is the difference between Life and Death or even belief and unbelief.